Background pattern

 Diltiazem should not be used with dantrolene (muscle relaxant).

-Particularly, do not take this medication and inform your doctor if you are taking:
+In particular, do not take this medication and inform your doctor if you are taking:

-Effects of other drugs on DINISOR
+Effects of other medications on DINISOR

 • fluconazole (used to treat fungal infections)